Completed

 state with the corresponding result value.

-Cache keys can be shared by the same task across different flows, and even among different tasks, so long as they all share a common result storage location.
+Cache keys can be shared by the same task across different flows, and even among different tasks,

 By default Prefect stores results locally in ~/.prefect/storage/